vs3kulic/rechenmeister/views/katas/notes.md

 • **Package Structure**: Following Python packaging standards makes the code more maintainable and allows for proper distribution via pip/PyPI
 • **Namespace Management**: Module execution keeps all code within proper package namespaces, preventing naming conflicts and import pollution
 • **Development Best Practices**: Industry standard approach that makes the codebase familiar to other Python developers and easier to integrate with testing frameworks
-• **Future-Proof Architecture**: Module structure supports advanced features like entry points, plugin systems, and proper dependency management
+• **Future-Proof Architecture**: Module structure supports advanced features like entry points, plugin systems, and dependency management

 ## CSV values and type conversion